 - complex submission, approval and review processes for big buying decisions.

-B2B sales – more value per sale and customer
+More value per sale and per customer

-Typically, B2B businesses invest in :-
+Because of the that extra value, B2B businesses often invest in :-

 - sales teams to contact customers and have one-to-one selling conversations.

 - meetings, events and other public relations activities to build connections.

 - B2B CRM systems to manage customer relationships long-term.

 To bring B2B to life, we’re going to use a case study based on a B2B business we used to work with.
 We’ll outline their context, and then focus in on their B2B CRM program.